-Teaching Field, English Language Arts (grades 7-12): Reference should be made to the Department of Education and Psychology, page 2.29, for specific requirements.
+Teaching Field, English Language Arts (grades 7-12): Reference should be made to the Teacher Certification Program, page 2.34, for specific requirements.

 Majors are advised to complete a minor in a field of study related to English or to elect an equivalent number of hours divided between two or more related fields.
 Those suggested are communication studies, history, philosophy, foreign languages, drama, art, and music.